Haus4/NeCo/docs/sem_1/UC1_SendMessage.md

 All function point calculation tables are also located in one spreadsheet.
 Please take a look at this [document][fpc spreadsheet].

+## 8. Unit Testing
+We tested the class for this use case with Microsoft UnitTest , you find the test code [here][unittest]

 <!-- Link definitions: -->
 [fpc spreadsheet]:<https://github.com/Haus4/NeCo/raw/develop/docs/sem_2/time_estimation_uc.xlsx> "Function point calculation spreadsheet"